GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Output

 The tool reports zero or more static linkage errors for the linkage classpath, annotated with _reachability_.
+Each of the static linkage errors contains the information on the source class and the destination class of the reference, and has one of the three types:

+  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the classpath.
+This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
+    The reference that causes a missing class error is called a _dangling reference_.

+  - _Missing method type_ is for errors when a method reference has a static linkage conflict.

+  - _Missing field type_ is for errors when a field reference has a static linkage conflict.

 ### Class Usage Graph and Reachability

-In order to provide diagnosis on the output report, the tool builds _class usage graphs_, and annotates linkage errors with _reachability_ from _entry point classes_.
+In order to provide a diagnosis on the output report, the tool builds _class usage graphs_, and annotates linkage errors with _reachability_ from _entry point classes_.
 The tool allows users to choose the scope of entry point classes: